-Van den Hoven received her first MA degree in French language and literature at Leiden University in 2005, specialising in 19th century French travel literature.
-The topic of her MA-thesis was Regards masculins et féminins sur l’Égypte du XIXe siècle.
-Les récits de voyage de Suzanne Voilquin, Gérard de Nerval, Valérie de Gasparin, Gustave Flaubert et Maxime Du Camp.
+Van den Hoven obtained her first doctoraal (BA and MA) degree in French language and literature at Leiden University in 2005, specialising in 19th century French travel literature.
+The topic of her doctoraal (MA) thesis was concerned with male and female perspectives on 19th century Egypt, based on an analysis of the travel narratives of Suzanne Voilquin, Gérard de Nerval, Valérie de Gasparin, Gustave Flaubert and Maxime Du Camp.

 In 2009 Van den Hoven obtained her second doctoraal (BA and MA) degree in Egyptology at Leiden University, specialising in Egyptian art & archaeology as well as in the entire range of ancient Egyptian languages and writing systems (6-year curriculum).
 The topic of her doctoraal (MA) thesis in Egyptology was concerned with an analysis of the decoration system of the temple of Kalabsha and the ways in which it reflects the ritual landscape of the Dodecaschoenos and imperial religious policy in Lower-Nubia in the early Roman Period.